The Butterfield breakdown

 NHL:

-With the free agency signings going on in the NHL, there have definitely been some noteworthy moves being made by teams.
+With the free agency signings going on in the NHL, there has definitely been some note-worthy moves being made by teams through the league:

-As was covered in the last update, there was huge goaltender switch-a-roo as teams were signing the netminder’s left and right.
-Other notable signings include Taylor Hall, who is now a member of the Buffalo Sabres, former Bruin Torey Krug is now a part of the St. Louis Blues, and Veteran Patrick Marleau returning to the San Jose Sharks with a one-year contract.
-Marleau also has the potential of breaking a Gordie Howe record with this signing.
-The 41-year-old will be able to pass most career regular season games played by simply playing 45 games next season.
+As far as current signing’s go, on November 1, the Edmonton Oilers have brought in left-wing Dominik Kahun to the squad on a 1-year contract.
+Also, October 30 saw the arrival of defenceman Michael Hutchinson to the Toronto Maple Leafs, who’ll be playing on a two-year contract.

-Moving to more recent signings, the Sabres picked up Sam Reinhart for a one-year contract, and the same can be said for the Toronto Maple Leafs as they acquired Travis Dermott.
-The Ottawa Senators have the most recent acquisition in Chris Tierney, signing him to a two-year contract.
+As far as other signings are concerned, they’ve all either been contract extensions or the re-acquiring of players.
+With that being said, that wraps up the NHL section.

 NFL: